mkallipo/affiliation-matching/README.md

 ##  Testing

-If you want to match a single affiliation string, run the `find_ror.ipynb` notebook and provide the string and two thresholds, simU (for Universities) and simG (for other institutions).
+If you want to match a single affiliation string, run the `find_ror.ipynb` notebook  of the _testing_ folder by providing the string and two thresholds, simU (for Universities) and simG (for other institutions).

 Example: `find_ror('university of athens', 0.8, 0.4) = [{'ROR_ID': 'https://ror.org/04gnjpq42', 'Score': 1}]`.

+In the same folder you will find `testing/sample.json`, which is a sample of 1000 DOIs obtained from 300 json files from the Crossref database, that can be used for testing and validation purposes.
+For this, run the `testing/crossref.ipynb' notebook.
+It will produce the files `testing/dois_match.json`, `testing/affs_match.csv` and `testing/dois_match.csv`.

 ## Description of the algorithm